Pauline Bonaparte: Early life

-Maria Paola Buonaparte, the sixth child of Letizia Ramolino and Carlo Maria Buonaparte, Corsica's representative to the court of King Louis XVI of France, was born on 20 October 1780 in Ajaccio, Corsica.
+Maria Paola Buonaparte, the sixth child of Letizia Ramolino and Carlo Maria Buonaparte, Corsica's representative to the court of King Louis XVI, was born on 20 October 1780 in Ajaccio, Corsica.
 She was popularly known as "Paolina" in Italian.
 Her family soon took also a French spelling of their surname, Bonaparte.
 She is said to be Napoleon's favorite sister.
 Little is known about her childhood, except that she received no formal education.
 Following Carlo's death in 1785, the family was plunged into poverty.

-Her brother Lucien Bonaparte made seditious comments at the local Jacobin chapter in the summer of 1793, forcing the family to flee to the mainland.
+Pauline's brother Lucien Bonaparte made seditious comments at the local Jacobin chapter in the summer of 1793, forcing the family to flee to the mainland.
 It was there on the mainland that she became known as "Paulette".
 The income the Bonapartes earned from their vineyards and other holdings on Corsica was interrupted by the British capture of the island in 1794.
 Their economic situation became so dire that the Bonaparte women reportedly resorted to washing clothes for payment.
-Regardless, they received, like others French refugees from Corsica, a stipend from the French government.
+Regardless, they received, like other French refugees from Corsica, a stipend from the French government.
 From their landing place, Toulon, they moved to Marseille, where General Napoleon Bonaparte, her elder brother, introduced her to Louis-Marie Stanislas Fréron, the proconsul of Marseille.
 He intended them to marry, but Letizia objected.
 Napoleon, despite the fact that Pauline loved Stanislas, married her to General Charles Leclerc in French-occupied Milan on 14 June 1797.
 Napoleon returned to Paris and delegated the office of commander-in-chief of the French army in Italy to his brother-in-law.
 Pauline gave birth to a boy, Dermide Louis Napoleon, on 20 April 1798.
 In celebration, General Leclerc acquired a property outside Novellara worth 160,000 French francs.
 Ill-health forced Leclerc to resign from his military post in October of the same year; he was transferred to Paris.
 Leclerc was again relocated upon arrival, this time to Brittany.
 Pauline stayed in Paris with Dermide.
 Laure de Permond—the future Duchesse d'Abrantès—and her mother welcomed Pauline into their salon at the rue Saint-Croix.
 Napoleon seized power in Coup of Brumaire in November 1799: deposing the Directory, he pronounced himself First Consul.